 Our brain has trillions of cell assemblies that fire together automatically.
-When anything incoming bears even some of the characteristics [of operational circuits], the brain automatically fires the same set of synapses. (pg 143)
+When anything incoming bears even some of the characteristics [of operational circuits], the brain automatically fires the same set of synapses [triggering the same behavior]. (pg 143).

 NEUROLOGICAL PATHWAY FROM INPUT TO OUTPUT

-- Receive input vibrations (from conversations, thoughts, reading, ideas) and
+- receive input vibrations (from conversations, thoughts, reading, ideas, internal commands) and

-- Compare/test against foundational Beliefs, norms, and history
+- compare/test these against foundational Beliefs, norms, and history, after which they

-- Matched with the closest, habituated brain circuits
+- matched with the closest, ‘similar enough’ neural circuits

-Or simply stated: Input -> Relevance check -> Programming -> Output
+Input -> Risk check -> Signal creation and Dispatch -> Output

 THE NEED FOR VALUES-BASED CONGRUENCY

 The next important piece is why repetition won’t cause new (permanent) habits.
 When a wholly new input enters, it requires a new relevancy check.
 Sadly – and the reason new activity fails when Behavior Mod is attempted – if anything tries to change the status quo without being checked for relevance, our brain discards the new input because it may carry risk!
 The new isn’t sustainable without new circuitry.